 So are you complete or are you whole?
 Is being complete enough for you?
 Know God, the Father of all things, will make us whole one day if we establish an everlasting relationship with Him today.
 As for me, just being complete is not adequate and I pray it won’t be for you either.
 Start reading your Bible, pray incessantly, and praise His name for your salvation; all things are possible through Jesus Christ, our Lord – even miracles!

-Category: author, blog, Christian blog, Christianity, cultural and society, faith, God, inspiration, life, post, religion, religious blog, salvationTags: author, award winning blog, blog, Christian blog, Christianity, Complete or Whole, cultural and society, Dana Bicks, definition of complete, definition of whole, faith, feature, filled with Holy Spirit, God, inspiration, inspirational blog, life, religion, religious blog, salvation, serving God, where does your life stand
+Category: author, blog, Christian blog, Christianity, cultural and society, faith, God, inspiration, life, post, religion, religious blog, salvationTags: author, award winning blog, blog, Christian blog, Christianity, Complete or Whole, cultural and society, Dana Bicks, definition of complete, definition of whole, faith, filled with Holy Spirit, God, inspiration, inspirational blog, life, religion, religious blog, salvation, serving God, where does your life stand